paweljarosz/defarc/README.md

 	defarc.select_branch_by_id("proper-id") -- will select and save inside DefArc module a branch data for given id
 ```

-### .select_branch(branch)
+### select_branch(branch)
 Selects and saves a table with branch data inside DefArc module.
 One need to provide a proper branch id or branch Lua table, otherwise it will save nil.

 * **PARAMETER:** `branch` (string) - an id of a branch from Arcweave JSON or Lua table with branch data (branch_table)